stormchaserroleplaying/stormchaserRPG/Spells/1/Evocation/index.md

 *You respond to an incoming attack with a magically-infused attack of your own.*

-Make a melee spell attack against the creature that attacked you.
+Make a melee evocation attack against the creature that attacked you.
 On a hit, the creature takes 3d8 cold, corrosive, electric, fire, poison or sonic damage.

 This spell triggers the first time that you are hit by a melee attack, with the following exceptions: on your turn, or when you roll initiative, you may declare a specific trigger for this spell, or not to use it at all.